 He eventually turned his head to look at her.
 His vibrant green eyes met her dark chocolate ones, and she noticed how his eyes looked especially bright in contrast with the dark sky.
 Two more glistening tears escaped and rolled down his red, blotchy cheeks.

 They stared deeply into each other's eyes, containing nothing but hurt and deep sadness.

 Without warning, he brought up one of his thin, shaky arms and slinked it around her back, wrapping it tightly around her and pulling her closely to him.
 She reached up and draped her arm around his neck.
 The hand she had on his back instinctively slid up and linked together with her other hand.
 They hugged each other affectionately, their heads resting against each other's shoulders.

 They held each other in a way that seemed like they never wanted to let go.
 They needed each other.
 Needed the human contact.
 Needed to know that someone was there for them.
 Someone who was suffering in the same way.
 Someone who understood.
 They needed each other, more so than either one was even able to realize just yet.

 She suddenly felt a shiver shoot down her spine, spreading throughout her entire body, crawling all the way through the length of her legs, leaving her veins tingling.

 Eventually, they pulled away, their bodies still weak and shaking, their cheeks wet and stained with tears, their noses running.
 They gave each other a half-hearted but reassuring smile.

 They sat together for the rest of the night in a comfortable silence.

 "Do you still love him?"

-Wendy abruptly stopped walking, and Kyle jerked to stop as well, as the two were holding hands, their red and green gloved fingers laced into each other.
+Wendy abruptly stopped walking, jerking Kyle to a stop as well, as the two were holding hands, their red and green gloved fingers laced into each other.